Ste90x/microfrontends/README.md

 # microfrontends

+ONLY CLIENT SIDE WORKS FOR NOW

 requirements:
 - Node.js

 1. Use the "setup.bat" to install all packages and dependencies

-2. Use the "start.bat" to start all servers and open up the browserpage
+2. Use the "client_side_start.bat" to start all servers and open up the browserpage

 !!!
 The mainpage may take a while to render everything correctly due to the servers of all frameworks that need to be started first.
 Check the current status of the servers in their respective cmd-windows. !!!